BenjaminWills/gym-dashboard/README.md

 - Make user login page for GUI
 - Make user login function for GUI
 - Figure out how to interract with postgres container with python <- FIXED:
-  - Issue was that the service was running on brew too, so had to run brew service deacivate postgresql@v14 and remove it and also using `sqlalchemy.text`
+  - Issue was that the service was running on brew too, so had to run `brew service deactivate postgresql@v14` and remove it and also using `sqlalchemy.text`